Lectures: Mondays 12:20, S7 (Tomáš Petříček)

 Deadlines

-Extended by a week to allow for consultations in the 2nd week of January - February 28, 2023 - Submit preliminary draft with some completed work
+- February 28, 2025 - Submit preliminary draft with some completed work

 - Summer semester - Incorporate feedback & submit a final version